-A change was made to the sampling schedule with a notification starting sooner and more frequently.
-The Third party Laboratory we use has made organizational changes and improvements to the process so that a similar situation does not transpire in the future.
+A change was made to the sampling notification starting sooner and more frequently.
+The Laboratory we use has made organizational changes and improvements to the process so that a similar situation does not transpire in the future.

-For more information, please contact - Jim Moore at 978-772-2931
+For more information, please contact - Jim Moore at 978-784-2931